carols10cents/keep-ruby-weird-revue/script.md

 Slide 1

-Hello, my name is Yukihiro Matsumoto.
-Thank you for coming to RubyConf 2003, it's nice to see a bigger crowd this year-- about 45 people!
-Last year we only had 33 or so.
+Hello, my name is Yukihiro Matsumoto, also known as Matz.
+Thank you for coming to RubyConf 2003, it's nice to see a bigger crowd this year!
+In our first year in 2001, we only had 33 or so, and last year, maybe 50.

 Slide 2